CrackerBites/CrackerFlags/README.md

 # CrackerFlags
-Fastflags made by CrackerBites ensuring max performance wherever its possible!
+"Fastflags, created by CrackerBites, aim to ensure maximum performance wherever possible!"

 These are the flags i spent countless hours on creating or enduring lots of server crashes for no reason and now im publicly sharing them specifically for [Servcity](https://servcity.org/) customers.
 > [!CAUTION]
-> **I am not held responsible for anything that would impact your server in an negative way or even dataloss in general when you use these flags you agree that its all on your own responsibilty!**
+> **I am not responsible for any negative impact on your server or data loss resulting from the use of these flags.
+By using these flags, you agree that all consequences are your own responsibility.**
 >
-> *I wont be explaining what each fastflag does if you want to know do your own research.*
+> *I won't be explaining what each fastflag does.
+If you want to know, please do your own research.*

  **Supported server jars:**
 - [x] Spigot and all of its forks!

-*everything else is not tested and probably wont as i dont see any reason to run modded servers.*
+*Everything else is untested and likely won't be, as I don't see any reason to run modded servers.*

 ### These Fastflags downbelow are specifically made for [Graalvm](https://www.graalvm.org/downloads/#) this is what i personally use and what will probably get updated the most.
 > [!IMPORTANT]
-> Keep in mind these flags are specifically made for java 21 not 17!
-You will lose on performance using it on 17 instead.
+> "Keep in mind that these flags are specifically designed for Java 21, not 17.
+You may experience a loss in performance if used with Java 17 instead.".
 >
-> These are recommended for server that have 4+ gigs allocated ram otherwise i recommend openj9 below!
+> These are recommended for server that have 4+ gigs allocated RAM otherwise i recommend OpenJ9 below!
 ```java
 java -Xms128M -XX:MaxRAMPercentage=95.0 -XX:+UseG1GC -XX:MaxGCPauseMillis=130 -XX:+UnlockExperimentalVMOptions -XX:+UnlockDiagnosticVMOptions -XX:+DisableExplicitGC -XX:+AlwaysPreTouch -XX:+ParallelRefProcEnabled -XX:G1NewSizePercent=28 -XX:G1HeapRegionSize=16M -XX:G1ReservePercent=20 -XX:G1MixedGCCountTarget=3 -XX:InitiatingHeapOccupancyPercent=10 -XX:G1MixedGCLiveThresholdPercent=90 -XX:G1RSetUpdatingPauseTimePercent=0 -XX:SurvivorRatio=32 -XX:MaxTenuringThreshold=1 -XX:+PerfDisableSharedMem -XX:G1SATBBufferEnqueueingThresholdPercent=30 -XX:G1ConcMarkStepDurationMillis=5 -XX:G1RSetUpdatingPauseTimePercent=0 -XX:+UseNUMA -XX:-DontCompileHugeMethods -XX:MaxNodeLimit=240000 -XX:NodeLimitFudgeFactor=8000 -XX:ReservedCodeCacheSize=400M -XX:NonNMethodCodeHeapSize=12M -XX:ProfiledCodeHeapSize=194M -XX:NonProfiledCodeHeapSize=194M -XX:NmethodSweepActivity=1 -XX:+UseCriticalJavaThreadPriority -XX:AllocatePrefetchStyle=3 -XX:+UseTransparentHugePages -XX:LargePageSizeInBytes=2M -XX:+UseLargePages -XX:+EagerJVMCI -XX:+UseFastUnorderedTimeStamps --add-modules=jdk.incubator.vector -DIReallyKnowWhatIAmDoingISwear -jar server.jar --nogui
 ```
 ### These Fastflags downbelow are specifically made for [Openj9](https://github.com/eclipse-openj9/openj9).
 > [!CAUTION]
-> Openj9 is very weird behaving i do not recommend it for big servers with lots of plugins try using graalvm instead and another thing worth noting it is very slow compared to graalvm and its alternatives i only recommend Openj9 to servers with way too high ram usage or survival servers that are under 4 gig of ram allocated openj9 could have lots of incompatibilities in my own testing and experience as i have used this as my main java for a while till i switched over to graalvm because of incompatibilties its known to struggle with plugins like [LPX](https://builtbybit.com/resources/lpx-antipacketexploit.15709/) and [no-chat-report](https://modrinth.com/mod/no-chat-reports/versions).
+> OpenJ9 behaves weird, so I don't recommend it for big servers with lots of plugins.
+Instead, try using GraalVM it's faster and more reliable.
+OpenJ9 is slow compared to GraalVM and its alternatives.
+So i only suggest using OpenJ9 for servers with very high RAM usage or survival servers with less than 4 gigs of allocated RAM.
+In my experience, OpenJ9 can have many incompatibilities, especially with plugins like [LPX](https://builtbybit.com/resources/lpx-antipacketexploit.15709/) and [no-chat-report](https://modrinth.com/mod/no-chat-reports/versions) I used OpenJ9 as my main Java for a while until I switched to GraalVM because of these incompatibilities.
 ```java
 java -Xms128M -XX:MaxRAMPercentage=95.0 -XX:+IdleTuningGcOnIdle -XX:+UseAggressiveHeapShrink -XX:-OmitStackTraceInFastThrow -XX:+UseFastAccessorMethods -Xshareclasses:allowClasspaths -XX:+AlwaysPreTouch -XX:+ClassRelationshipVerifier -Xshareclasses:cacheDir=./cache -Xaot -XX:+UseCompressedOops -XX:ObjectAlignmentInBytes=256 -Xshareclasses -XX:SharedCacheHardLimit=800M -Xscmx800M -Xtune:virtualized -XX:InitialTenuringThreshold=5 -Dlog4j2.formatMsgNoLookups=true -XX:-DisableExplicitGC -XX:+UnlockExperimentalVMOptions -XX:MaxGCPauseMillis=6 -Djava.net.preferIPv4Stack=true -XX:-ParallelRefProcEnabled -XX:+UseTLAB -Xmn200M -Xmx1G -Xms201M -XX:ParallelGCThreads=2 -XX:ConcGCThreads=1 -DIReallyKnowWhatIAmDoingISwear --add-modules=jdk.incubator.vector -jar server.jar --nogui
 ```